Medical Reviewer

 icon

 Xanax typically starts working within 15 to 30 minutes after ingestion, with peak effects reached within 1 to 2 hours.
-However, the onset of action can vary depending on individual factors such as metabolism, dosage, and whether the medication is taken on an empty or full stomach.
+However, the onset of action can vary depending on factors such as metabolism, dosage, and whether the medication is taken on an empty or full stomach.
 It’s essential to follow the prescribed dosage and instructions provided by your healthcare provider to ensure the safe and effective use of Xanax.

 01